Petaurus papuanus

 Authority citation

 Thomas, O. 1888.
 Catalogue of the Marsupialia and Monotremata in the collection of the British Museum (Natural History).
-British Museum (Natural History), British Museum Catalogue, 401 pp.
+British Museum (Natural History), London, 401 pp.

 Authority publication link